natewatson999/udp-hub/README.md

 #### createBroadcaster.broadcast

 This function broadcasts a message.
-The parameters are the message in the form a buffer, starting index, ending index, broadcasting port, broadcast address, and an optional callback.
+The parameters are the message in the form a buffer, starting index, size, broadcasting port, broadcast address, and an optional callback.
 The callback's only parameter is an error object.

 ### Domain Name related functions